-In my last post I looked at the loving of self.
+In one of my last few posts I looked at the loving of self.
 This is a vital, crucial requirement of our God.
 We love others as we love ourself not the other way around.
 If we fail to love ourselves we won’t be able to love others.
 And in this time and season of the increase of darkness it is going to become more and more difficult to actually stay in love—love for God, love for self, and love of others.
 The temperature of our love is becoming cold.
 Yes, the temptation is to let our love grow cold in the face of evil.
 So I want to look at why love grows cold for a few posts and then maybe return to self-love.

 In the end, the love of most will grow cold.
 Why love grows cold?
 What affects our love to make it run cold?
 Love is a hot emotion and passion is anything but frigid.
 So what makes the love of most wax cold in the end times?
 Oh, it’s the crafty plan of Satan, which shadows us all.
 In the last days, the love of most will grow cold because of the increase of evil (Matthew 24:12).
 And most attribute this to becoming evil.
 Yet I see another side of this, the cooling of our love out of frustration because we’re a daily witness to the evil.

 Love Growing Cold